Mariano1Schloss/forensics_lab2/README.md

 ##  Myprogram Introduction

 This is a simple command-line tool that provides information about an ELF file.
-It is designed to display header information for files, program header tables, and sections header tables.
+It is designed to display  information about file header, program header tables, and sections header tables.

 ## Myprogram Usage